kora-projects/kora-docs/mkdocs/blog/en/http-request-throught-kora.md

 ---

-## Synchronous API Does Not Mean Synchronous Kernel Architecture
+## Synchronous API Does Not Mean Synchronous Kernel Architecture { #synchronous-api }

 This distinction is central to Kora 2.